Category Archives: 1955 Films

 But when one of the group betrays the others and plots to keep the money for himself, he imperils them all.

-Novak plays Kaye, the girlfriend of Al, who recently has become a singer at a local nightclub.
+Novak plays Kaye, Al’s girlfriend, who recently became a singer at a local nightclub.

 The standouts from the cast are Keith and William Conrad because the then-unknown actors became television stars in later years, for Family Affair and Jake and the Fat Man, respectively.